Exploring the Killary Harbour Fjord

 The cruise starts at Nancy’s Point, which is just West of Leenane Village, on the South side of the Killary.

-With spectacular view of the surrounding landscape, green fields woodlands and bogs the difference colours of Ireland are striking.
+With a spectacular view of the surrounding landscape, green fields woodlands and bogs the different colours of Ireland are striking.
 Panoramic views within the sheltered waters as you cruise along the Fjord will be imprinted forever on your memory.

 You’ll pass by the salmon, mussel and clam farms that dot these chilly waters, and from the boat, you will spot the herds of sheep that roam pretty freely over the Connemara landscape.
 Closer to the mouth of the fjord is a small island, this is the area where the dolphins will be spotted if they are in the area.
 They love to swim alongside the boats and kayaks.